ryanmcalpin/bid-master/README.md

 * Navigate to localhost:4200 in a browser

 ## Improvements
+* Add google auth
 * Implement validators
-* Add timestamp to bids so the most recent bids are displayed at top
-* Implement a way to email or print bid per client's preference
+* Add bid detail buttons functionality
 * Add confirm popup when trying to leave new bid screen